jpmorrison/OSX-Qemu/Readme.md

 - Sprice virtio-serial passed through for Spice viewer seamless mouse integration/clipboard
 - `cat /dev/tty.com.redhat.spice.0` on guest releases focus and shows mouse activity
 - spice-vdagent still needs to be ported

+## Issues

+- OpenCoreBoot using virtio doesn't remember your boot disk.
+I should put it pack to sata